salberdi-nvidia/Megatron-Bridge/README.md

 ## Overview

-NeMo Megatron Bridge is a PyTorch-native library within the [NeMo Framework](https://github.com/NVIDIA-NeMo) that serves as a powerful **bridge, conversion, and verification layer** between 🤗 Hugging Face and [Megatron Core](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core).
+NeMo Megatron Bridge is a PyTorch-native library within the [NeMo Framework](https://github.com/NVIDIA-NeMo) that provides pretraining, SFT and LoRA for popular LLM and VLM models.
+It serves as a powerful **bridge, conversion, and verification layer** between 🤗 Hugging Face and [Megatron Core](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core).
 It provides bidirectional checkpoint conversion between these formats, enabling other projects to leverage Megatron Core's parallelism capabilities or export models for various inference engines.
 The bridge includes built-in verification mechanisms to ensure conversion accuracy and checkpoint integrity across different model formats.

 On top of the bridge, NeMo Megatron Bridge provides a performant and scalable PyTorch-native training loop that leverages [Megatron Core](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core) to deliver state-of-the-art training throughput.
 It supports pretraining and fine-tuning with features like tensor and pipeline parallelism, and mixed precision (FP8, BF16, FP4, etc.).
 Users can either use existing 🤗 Hugging Face models or define custom PyTorch model definitions for flexible end-to-end workflows.